AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Default Tagging in Azure** adds Aviatrix default tag when Controller creates resources such as launching an Aviatrix gateway, create route entries, load balancer and route tables.

+- **Enhancement in Creating a VNet** defines public and private subnets and their associated route tables.
+This helps clarify how Aviatrix Controller manages route table and their programming.
+For details, refer to `Aviatrix Default Route Handling <https://docs.aviatrix.com/HowTos/default_route_faq.html>`_.

 2. FireNet
 -------------